mindspore-ai/docs/tutorials/training/source_en/advanced_use/optimize_data_processing.md

             [177, 174, 190]]]), 'label': Tensor(shape=[], dtype=UInt32, value= 9)}
     ```

-2. Use the `Cifar10ToMR` class to convert the CIFAR-10 dataset into MindSpore data format.
+2. Use the `Cifar10ToMR` class to convert the CIFAR-10 dataset into the MindSpore data format.
 In this example, the CIFAR-10 dataset in Python file format is used.
-Then use the `MindDataset` class to load the dataset in MindSpore data format.
+Then use the `MindDataset` class to load the dataset in the MindSpore data format.
 The multi-thread optimization solution is used for data loading.
 Four threads are enabled to concurrently complete the task.
 Finally, a dictionary iterator is created for data and a data record is read through the iterator.

     ```python
     from mindspore.mindrecord import Cifar10ToMR